Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Appendix A

 \subsection{Proof of \cref{theoEIF}}

-Let $(W;Z)$ be an $s$-admissible pair with $Z\neq\emptyset$ and $P$ stand for the observed-data distribution.
+Let $(W;Z)$ be an $s$-admissible pair with $Z\neq\emptyset$ and $P$ stand for the observed data distribution.
 Let us express the associated $s$-formula for the ATE $\Psi[P]$ [\cref{eqSformula}] as a difference of recovered potential outcome means, so $\Psi[P] =\Delta_a \Phi^a[P]$, with:

-Consider parametric submodel $P_\epsilon\in\mathfrak{P}$ indexed by a small fluctuation parameter $\epsilon\in\R$ and a point-mass contamination $O_i=(W_i,A_i,Z_i,R_i,Y_i^\dagger)$, such that, $P_\epsilon(O)=\epsilon\,\I({O}={O}_i)+(1-\epsilon)\,P({O})$, and with $p_\epsilon$ being its Radon-Nikodym derivative with respect to an appropriate measure $\mu$.
-Under some technical conditions involving \textit{(i)} fully nonparametric or saturated model $\mathfrak{P}$, \textit{(ii)} smoothness for the paths within the model, \textit{(ii)} positivity of the involved propensity scores, and \textit{(iv)} boundness of the outcome mean, the Gâteaux derivative and their variances, we have that $\Phi^a[\cdot]$ is pathwise differentiable \citep{hines2022demystifying}.
+Consider parametric submodel $P_\epsilon\in\mathfrak{P}$ indexed by a small fluctuation parameter $\epsilon\in\R$ and a point-mass contamination $O_i=(W_i,A_i,Z_i,R_{Y,i},Y_i^\dagger)$, such that, $P_\epsilon(O)=\epsilon\,\I({O}={O}_i)+(1-\epsilon)\,P({O})$, and with $p_\epsilon$ being its Radon-Nikodym derivative with respect to an appropriate measure $\mu$.
+Under some technical conditions involving \textit{(i)} fully nonparametric or saturated model $\mathfrak{P}$, \textit{(ii)} smoothness for the paths within the model, \textit{(ii)} positivity of the involved propensity scores, and \textit{(iv)} boundedness of the outcome mean, the Gâteaux derivative and their variances, we have that $\Phi^a[\cdot]$ is pathwise differentiable \citep{hines2022demystifying}.
 Its EIF at $P$ being evaluated at point $O_i\sim P$, denoted here $D^{a}_P(O_i)$, can be computed using the following derivation result:

 provided such derivative exists, and where:

 By interchanging the order of integration and differentiation: